ovh/docs/pages/platform/integrations/prefect_tuto_03_ai_pipeline/guide.en-gb.md

 Go to the Prefect Cloud interface and create the 9 variables with their UI:

 - app_endpoint = the endpoint of the OVHcloud API.
-It can be the European endpointf, or example.
+It can be the European endpoint, for example.
 - app_key = your application key to access the OVHcloud API's.
 - app_secret = your application secret key to access the OVHcloud API's.
 - consumer_key = your consumer key to access the OVHcloud API's.